BenjaminMummery/code-learnings/README.md

 ### `.pre-commit-config.yaml`

 Configuration file for `pre-commit`.
-In our experience, a shared configuration is the most useful approach, so we use this as the single source of truth anc create symlinks to it with the `pcinit` command alias provided by our [`.bashrc`](#bashrc).
+In our experience, a shared configuration is the most useful approach, so we use this as the single source of truth anc create symlinks to it with the `pcinit` command alias provided by our [`.bashrc`](#bashrc).## Tips and Tricks

+## Tips and Tricks

+The tips_and_tricks directory contains notes on useful habits, shortcuts, and techniques.